 - Available with decals in multiple colors

-- Multiple models available (they differ in hubs, rims, spokes, etc.)
+- Multiple models are available (they differ in hubs, rims, spokes, etc.)

-- Accessories like brake pads, rim tape, QR, or valve extender included
+- Accessories like brake pads, rim tape, QR, or valve extenders included

 - 2-year warranty

 - Except for one model, they are not UCI-approved